17 Myths to Bust about Bike Touring [and a few that might actually be true]

 meeting dangerous people on the road

-Safety on roads is a worldwide concern, every year many people die in road accidents, they are the most common cause of death for young people.
+Safety on roads is a worldwide concern, every year many people die in road accidents, and they are the most common cause of death for young people.
 And yet, people still drive their cars and motorbikes every day.
 You don’t need to be on a road trip to be in danger, roads just suck in a lot of places.

 You might argue that staying longer on the road raises the chances of accidents, well, it depends.
 Most of the accidents happen on busy roads, highways, and in cities, exactly the place that every sane touring cyclist tries to avoid the most.